TeachersFirst - Featured Sites: Week of Nov 20, 2011

 Grades6 to 12

 In the ClassroomShare this site with students when researching careers or space exploration.
 This is a perfect site for Women's History Month!
-Use information from the site for students to use as a model for researching career information.
-Have students use a tool such as Woices (beta) (reviewed here) to put a fictitious radio news story on a woman they learned about from this site.
-Woices also includes map features, so be sure students share the location where their researched woman is originally from.
+There is plenty of information on the site for students to use as a model for researching career information.
+Challenge students to trace the life events of one of the women using an animated timeline tool like History in Motion, reviewed here.
+Describe events, display images, and embed videos at different points with this timeline tool.
+Be sure students share the location where their researched woman is originally from.

 Grades3 to 12